energyquantified/eq-python-client/docs/userguide/push-feed.rst

 To receive curve events, one must subscribe by providing a list of filters.

-Note that the subscribe method temporarily blocks program execution while waiting for a response, and raises an exception if anything goes wrong.
+Note that the subscribe method temporarily blocks program execution while waiting for a response and raises an exception if anything goes wrong.
 :py:class:`CurvesSubscribeResponse <energyquantified.events.CurvesSubscribeResponse>`
 is returned from a successful subscribe.
 The response includes the filters and event ID (if provided) subscribed with, confirmed by the server.